codybloemhard/penrose-cody/README.md

 todo:

-- undo scratchpad when 1 ring on ws
 - unfullscreen when navigate out
 - fullscreen toggle sinks window
 - make fullscreen remove all other windows (support transparent windows)